 Journalists may cover proceedings of the Commission held in public (public hearings), but not private conferences.
 In general, Commission proceedings are public if the hearing room door is open and private if the door is closed.

-A request will need to be made to the Media and Communication’s Team or the relevant Member’s associate in relation to use of any recording device (including cameras) in a hearing room.
+A request will need to be made to the Media team or the relevant Member’s associate in relation to use of any recording device (including cameras) in a hearing room.

 Please note the use of recording devices in hearings is only possible in very limited circumstances.